 Students who are participating in the TAPS autumn quarter Pro Show as either performers or design/production assistants may opt in for course credit after securing approval from the Director of Performance and completing additional assignments.

-Instructor(s): D. de Mayo Terms Offered: Autumn
+Instructor(s): D. de Mayo, B. Parry Terms Offered: Autumn

 Equivalent Course(s): TAPS 35170